nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 #### 3. Prepare the Negative Prompt Embedding

-In the student update phase, we apply CFG to the teacher model, using either a negative prompt or dropout to generate the unconditional prediction.
+In the student update phase, we apply classifier-free guidance to the teacher model, using either a negative prompt or dropout to generate the unconditional prediction.
 We recommend using a negative prompt for optimal results.

 Run the following command to precompute the negative prompt embedding used in the DMD2 training pipeline: